NOAA predicts 7th consecutive above-average hurricane season

 Last month, forecasters at Colorado State University also predicted an above-average hurricane season this year.
 Their forecast predicts 19 named storms with nine hurricanes, including four major hurricanes.

-Experts with both NOAA and Colorado State University are reminding everyone to prepare the same, no matter what the hurricane season predictions say.
+Experts with both NOAA and Colorado State University remind everyone to prepare the same, no matter what the hurricane season predictions say.

 “As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them,” Meteorologist Dr. Philip Klotzbach of Colorado State University said.